jperichon/mogreet-php/README.md

 For now, you can use **mogreet-php** only by checking out this repo.
 Others methods will be added once the development will be done.

+First clone the git repo:

     git clone https://github.com/jperichon/mogreet-php.git

+Then include the Client:

     require '/path/to/mogreet-php/Client.php';